Pilot and Feasibility Grants 2021/2022

 - All supplies, materials and services related to the research project are considered eligible expenses.

 - Use of funds for trainee support (i.e. post-doctoral fellows, graduate and summer students) is considered an eligible expense.
-Funds may be used for trainee travel to conferences.
+Funds may be used for trainee travel to conferences or trainee attendance of virtual conferences.

 - Purchases of equipment up to $10,000 are eligible if clearly justified in the budget.

-- Ineligible Expenses: Use of funds for investigators’ salaries, investigator travel to conferences, or institutional overhead fees is not permitted.
+- Ineligible Expenses: Use of funds for investigators’ salaries, investigator travel to conferences or attendance of virtual conferences, or institutional overhead fees is not permitted.

 Applications will be evaluated on the following criteria: